Nerov99/Asteroids/Asteroids/README.txt

 -Player should always be in the center of a screen (i.e. if it moves map is recentered).
 You can add extra threshold, but it is not necessary

 +Everything "wrap around" the screen.
 This means if player goes past the edge of the map, he will reappear on the opposite side traveling the same direction.
-+-The same goes fo the asteoids and player bullets.
++The same goes fo the asteoids and player bullets.

 ***
 Additional improvements.